RouterRoidz/WiiU-SWKBD-scripts/README.md

 # WiiU-SWKBD-scripts
 This method is considered obsolete in favor of Ro's Wii U custom keybord which works everywhere and is permanent.
 Updated Video link is [here](https://www.youtube.com/watch?v=DtZPjN-st8o), however it imposes a brick risk if installed the wrong way.
 Scripts will continue to be created here for those who prefer this method, which is safer for the non tech-savvy.

+If you do prefer to use Ro's custom keyboard, Tiramisu is a MUST since you'll need to autoboot Mocha CFW
 ===========================
 # Description
 My pyGecko scripts made for interfacing with the Wii U's Software Keyboard (SWKBD).